+Swiss pilot announces hydrogen-powered round-the-world tour - SWI swissinfo.ch

-Swiss pilot announces hydrogen-powered tour around the world in nine days
+Swiss pilot announces hydrogen-powered round-the-world tour

 Solar pioneer Bertrand Piccard wants to do it again.
-After flying around the world in a solar-powered aircraft seven years ago, the Swiss pilot now plans to circumnavigate the world in 2028.
-This time using a hydrogen-powered aircraft, with the ambitious goal of completing the journey in just nine days.
+After flying around the world in a solar-powered aircraft (Solar Impulse) seven years ago, the Swiss pilot now plans to circumnavigate the world in 2028.
+This time he wants to fly a hydrogen-powered aircraft, with the ambitious goal of completing the journey in just nine days.

-His new "Climate Impulse" project is not just about a thirst for adventure, as he said in an interview with the Swiss media group Tamedia on Wednesday.
-"I'm fed up with all the pessimism and inaction regarding environmental protection.
+His new “Climate Impulse” project is not just about a thirst for adventure, he told the Swiss media group Tamedia in an interview on Wednesday.
+“I’m fed up with all the pessimism and inaction regarding environmental protection.
 I want to show to all those who see no future that there is hope and that we can take action.
-The best way to do this is with a spectacular project."
+The best way to do this is with a spectacular project.”

 Piccard pointed out that there is still great resistance and reluctance toward future-oriented technologies.
-"I want to debunk this misconception.
-I want to show that we now have everything in our hands to transition away from fossil fuels."
+“I want to debunk this misconception.
+I want to show that we now have everything in our hands to transition away from fossil fuels.”

 He added that environmental protection will only become a reality when it is perceived as economically viable and exciting.
-"Despite the existence of solutions, they are not being utilised to their full potential.”
+“Despite the existence of solutions, they are not being utilised to their full potential,” he said.

-Work on the new project has been underway for three years already.
-"It costs around CHF45 million ($51.6 million) to build the aircraft and CHF15 million to operate it," said Piccard.
+Work on the new project has been going on for three years.
+“It costs around CHF45 million ($51.6 million) to build the aircraft and CHF15 million to operate it,” said Piccard.

 He will turn 70 years in 2028.
-His wife said that he would then be too old to inspire young people.
-He replied: "Yes, but I will be old enough to give hope to the elderly."
+He told the paper that his wife believes he will then be too old to inspire young people.
+But he replied: “Yes, but I will be old enough to give hope to the elderly.”

 In compliance with the JTI standards